-The WTO dispute settlement procedure is a core pillar of the WTO that supports multilateral free-trade systems through resolving disputes between the WTO Members.
+The WTO dispute settlement procedure is a core pillar of the WTO that supports multilateral free-trade systems through resolving disputes between the Members.
 While any appeal of panel reports must be reviewed by the Appellate Body, it no longer has a quorum necessary for appellate reviews, which is a situation the WTO rules had not anticipated.

-Since panel reports, if appealed, will be considered for adoption by the DSB only after completion of the appeal (see Article 16.4 of the DSU), the losing party would, by appealing panel reports, be able to block the DSB recommendations, meaning there is possibility that the dispute settlement mechanism may become dysfunctional if such a situation prevails.
+Since panel reports, if appealed, will be considered for adoption by the DSB only after completion of the appeal (see Article 16.4 of the DSU), the losing party would, by appealing panel reports, be able to block the DSB recommendations, thereby preventing final settlement of disputes.

-In order to achieve an early recovery of the functioning Appellate Body and to have the dispute settlement mechanism function as it should, all WTO Members need to proactively participate in discussions toward a long-lasting solution.
+In order to achieve an early recovery of the functioning Appellate Body and to have the dispute settlement mechanism function as it should, all Members need to proactively participate in discussions toward a long-lasting solution.
 Japan has also been actively engaged in discussions, including the submission of proposals, and should continue to make efforts to reform the WTO dispute settlement system and contribute to seeking a solution to this problem.
 It is also important to use the MPIA and arbitration procedure under Article 25 of the DSU as an interim measure until the dispute resolution function is restored.